openstack/project-team-guide/doc/source/open-development.rst

 reviewers have the ability to +2, -2 and approve patches.
 Each of these votes have an influence on the patch itself and they communicate agreement, disagreement or errors in the patch.
 Therefore, these votes must be used properly and it's the reviewer's responsibility to do so.
+Read :doc:`review-the-openstack-way` for guidance on how to use the different votes appropriately.

 Specifications
 ==============